 Yoga and cardiac rehabilitation

-You can find three studies from the growing body of clinical evidence supporting yoga for cardiac rehab here (pdf).
+There is a growing body of clinical evidence supporting yoga for cardiac rehab.
 Although the numbers of studies are increasing, the quality of research varies widely and a certain amount of caution should be used – it is always advisable to look at the source, the number of participants, and the analysis presented.
 The bottom line is that yoga clinical research is still a new field; and fortunately for all of us, the amount of research is increasing exponentially.

 The future of yoga and cardiac health